Raj8998/Secure-KNN-Computation-Framework/README.md

 ## Project Overview

 This project simulates secure query generation for cloud storage, based on the research paper "Secure KNN Computation On Cloud" by Tikaram Sanyashi, Nirmal Kumar Boran, and Virendra Singh.
+The project tries to simulated an encryption scheme using ASPE to preserve data and query privacy in cloud computing.
+All the mathematical logic explanations are directly taken from the research paper.
 The simulation is implemented using Flask-based APIs, with three microservices that mimic the roles of Query Users (QU), Data Owner (DO), and Cloud Service Provider (CSP).

 ## Project Structure